wp-plugins/bepro-listings/readme.txt

 * Listing Categories - Custom Taxonomies with the ability to add images and list them.
 * Google Maps api v3.5 - latest with no need for API keys.
 * Wordpress Integration - Admin is familiar and integrates with your design.
-* Hooks & Filters - Develops will love documentation the ability to easily extend features
+* Hooks & Filters - Developers will love documentation the ability to easily extend features
 * Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
 * Admin Options - Control the ability for users to intereact with features and information.
 * Validations - User Form Submissions are validated using jQuery.
 * Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
+* Submission Form - Give users a quick way to submit a listing without being logged in.

 = ADD ONS =